Mrs Noorus Khan

 7. By reason of your lack of competence your fitness to practise is impaired

-3. In September 2011, AB, the newly appointed Laboratory Manager, identified concerns relating to the Registrant's practice.
+7. In September 2011, AB, the newly appointed Laboratory Manager, identified performance concerns relating to the Registrant's practice.
 This led initially to an informal meeting being arranged between the Registrant and her Section Lead.
 Subsequently a performance improvement plan was put into place from the end of September 2011.

-7. The original Panel concluded that the facts found proved at the Final Hearing amounted to a lack of competence and that the Registrant's fitness to practise was consequently impaired by reason of that lack of competence.
+11. The original panel concluded that the facts found proved at the Final Hearing amounted to a lack of competence and that the Registrant's fitness to practise was consequently impaired by reason of that lack of competence.

-8. The Registrant did not attend the Final Hearing, although she had sent in written submissions.
-The original Panel concluded:
+12. The Registrant did not attend the Final Hearing, although she had sent in written submissions.
+The original panel concluded:

 'It is clear from the Panel's findings that Mrs Khan's fitness to practise was impaired from the period 2011 to 2012 when the relevant events occurred.
 The issue to be decided by the Panel, however, is whether the past lack of competence is currently impairing Mrs Khan's fitness to practise.
 The conclusion of the Panel is that her fitness to practise is currently impaired.